-Make sure that the slot in the speedometer gear unit fits over the retainer on the fork leg.
+Make sure that the slot in the speedometer gear unit fits over the retainer on

-- 3. Insert the wheel axle. - Take the motorcycle off the centerstand so that the front wheel is on the ground. - 5.
-Install the brake calipers by installing the bolts.
+- 1. Retainer - 3.
+Insert the wheel axle.

+4. Install the brake calipers by installing the bolts.

 Make sure that there is enough space between the brake pads before installing the brake calipers onto the brake discs.